slanda89/EnvEconDataARRE/README.md

 - The final cleaned file `SEEA_36_account_final.xlsx` should be used as the input for the Sankey diagram.

-## STEP 6: Regional Coverage and Final Figure Generation
+## STEP 6: SEEA Data Categorization and Visualization

 ### Purpose